 In their 1989 book, ‘The Sun and the Serpent‘, Hamish Miller and Paul Broadhurst described their epic journey tracing the long May Day dragon lines that weave across the breadth of England, from the tip of Cornwall at Carn Lês Boel to (what I’ve perceived to be) the navel of the Goddess, by the burned-out church of St. Margaret’s at Hopton-on-Sea.
 Norfolk.(St. Margaret is a dragon-slayer – which I can’t recall the book mentioning, though it might have.)

 I spoke to Hamish Miller at a Glastonbury Symposium Crop Circle Conference and asked him how detailed his investigation of the Michael and Mary Line had been in the Oxfordshire area.
-He told me that it they just didn’t have the time for the intricacies (which I understood and expected); so I resolved to trace one particular section close to where I lived at the time myself.
+He told me that they just didn’t have the time for the intricacies (which I understood and expected), they had driven it; so I resolved to trace one particular section close to where I lived at the time myself.
 This is the initial finding.

 This is a rough first draft tracing of the St Michael Line from St. Peter’s Church at Marsh Baldon to the church of St Mary at Garsington.
 1